 Why do we imagine it is not the same for other mammals, including dogs?

 When I get a call from a potential client, and they list behavioural abnormalities, such as hyperactivity, aggression, inability to concentrate, low attention span, and in some cases aggression.

-Early neutering can cause a number of physical and behaviour problems that can include the list of behaviours I have mentioned above.
+Early neutering can cause a number of physical and behavioural problems that can include the list of behaviours I have mentioned above.
 For a rundown on some of the pitfalls of neutering see my Article.
-Neutering Overview
+(1) Neutering Overview

 Then my first recommendation is to try a different brand of dog food, before calling me in.

 Sometimes just the change of diet may sort out the behavioural or training problem.